AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/reviewer's-guide/review-and-submit-a-decision.md

 >
 >You can change how comments are displayed (e.g., a list or a single comment view), and you can filter them using the tools (4) available in the top right corner of the ProofHQ Viewer

-## Email alerts on the `proofs`
+## Email alerts on the proofs

-When a `proof` is created, the `proof` creator sets your [Configure email notification settings in Workfront Proof](../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md) so you can be notified of all the new actions made on the `proof`.
-Every new comment and decision made on a `proof` can generate an email notification that will be delivered to your inbox.
-If you feel that you’re receiving too many notifications or you’d like to receive these emails more frequently you can easily modify your email alert frequency on each of the `proofs` shared with you.
-To change your email alert on a `proof`:
+When a proof is created, the proof creator sets your [Configure email notification settings in Workfront Proof](../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md) so you can be notified of all the new actions made on the proof.
+Every new comment and decision made on a proof can generate an email notification that will be delivered to your inbox.
+If you feel that you’re receiving too many notifications or you’d like to receive these emails more frequently you can easily modify your email alert frequency on each of the proofs shared with you.
+To change your email alert on a proof:

 * Open the ProofHQ Viewer sidebar and select the email notifications icon
 * Select a new email alert type of your choice